Questions and answers CSRD and ESRS

 2. the sustainability report becomes a separate part of the management report, making it easy to find;

-3. the definition of sustainability from the CSRD focuses on three main themes: Environment, Social and Governance;
+3. the sustainability report focuses on three main themes: Environment, Social and Governance;

 4. detailed sustainability reporting standards, the ESRS, prescribe how to report;

-5. double materiality is the starting point of the report.
-The undertaking reports on the impact of sustainability factors on the undertaking and on the impact of the undertaking on the value chain, people, environment.
+5. double materiality is the starting point.
+The undertaking reports on the impact of sustainability factors on the undertaking and on the impact of the undertaking on the value chain, people, environment and animals.
 The reporting addresses actual and potential impacts, and covers short-, medium- and long-term;

-7. the sustainability report must be submitted in a digital format through the trade register at the Chamber of Commerce and must be made publicly available.
+7. the sustainability report must be submitted in a digital format to the Chamber of Commerce and must be made publicly available.

 More information: